The future of home heating – what can you expect?

 • G – below 70%

-Most modern boilers are over 90% energy efficient when they’re set-up correctly.
+Most modern boilers are over 90% energy efficient when set up correctly.
 Combined with smart heating controls and better insulation, switching from an old boiler to a new one could save you hundreds of pounds.

 Financial incentives to replace your old boiler

-The Boiler Upgrade Scheme is a government grant for property owners that want to upgrade their heating system to a low-carbon alternative.
+The Boiler Upgrade Scheme is a government grant for property owners who want to upgrade their heating system to a low-carbon alternative.
 It covers domestic and small non-domestic properties.

 You can find out if you’re eligible and how to apply on the government website